-2. Book Review (15%)
+2. Book Review (10%)

-- Write a 10 page book review of Leadership Roles of the Old Testament, following the standard guidelines below (important: the assignment is to write a book review, not a book report).
+- Write a 1,000 word book review of Martens, following the standard guidelines below (important: the assignment is to write a book review, not a book report).
 At the minimum, the book review is to include: - Introduction (2 marks): - A general description of the book: authorship, currency, format, etc. - A brief summary of the purpose of the book and its general argument or theme.
-Include a discussion about whom the book is intended for. - Summary of Content (1 marks):
+Include a discussion about whom the book is intended for. - Summary of Content (1 marks): - This can be done in the same way that it is done for a simple book report (do not spend too much time or paper on this section, as the analysis and evaluation of content is more important than a simple summary). - Analysis of the Text (8 marks): - What is the author's style: simple/technical, persuasive/logical, etc.? - How well does the organizational method (comparison/contrast; cause/effect; analogy; persuasion through example) develop the argument or theme of the book? (give examples to support your analysis.) - What evidence does the book present to support the argument?
+How convincing is this evidence? (select pieces of evidence that are weak, or strong, and explain why they are such.)

-- This can be done in the same way that it is done for a simple book report (do not spend too much time or paper on this section, as the analysis and evaluation of content is more important than a simple summary). - Analysis of the Text (8 marks): - What is the author's style: simple/technical, persuasive/logical, etc? - How well does the organizational method (comparison/contrast; cause/effect; analogy; persuasion through example) develop the argument or theme of the book? (give examples to support your analysis.) - What evidence does the book present to support the argument?
-How convincing is this evidence? (select pieces of evidence that are weak, or strong, and explain why they are such.) - How complete is the argument? - In your opinion, are there facts and evidence that the author has neglected to consider? (you may need to refer to other relevant material) - Evaluation of the Text (4 marks): - Give a summary of all the weakness and strengths you have found in the book.
+- How complete is the argument? - In your opinion, are there facts and evidence that the author has neglected to consider? (you may need to refer to other relevant material) - Evaluation of the Text (4 marks): - Give a summary of all the weakness and strengths you have found in the book.
 Does it do what it set out to do?
 Why or why not? - Evaluate the book's overall usefulness to the audience it is intended for. - Specifically, how would you improve the book?

-3. Reading Report (5%)
+3. Reading Report (15%)

-- Prior to the first day of class you are to read Averbeck, Brisben, Fountain, and the following books in the Old Testament: Genesis to 2 Kings, Nehemiah, Psalms, Daniel. - Write of a 500 word summary of your observations about the required reading, as well as a summary of the impact that the reading had on your personal spirituality and leadership.
+- Prior to the first day of class you are to read Block, Clines and Martens and the following books in the Old Testament: Genesis to Deuteronomy. - Write of a 500 word summary of your observations about the required reading, as well as a summary of the impact that the reading had on your personal spirituality and ministry.
 In the report, you must in include the percentage of how much of the reading you thoughtfully read (not skimmed).
+In addition, as you read the Pentateuch, fill the following table and append it to this report.